You are interested in understanding whether sexual size dimorphism is a general pattern in birds.

 new aesthetic.
 To make it possible to see both sets of bars you’ll need

-to make them transparent with the optional argument alpha = 0.3
+to make them transparent with the optional argument alpha = 0.3.facet_wrap() to make one

 subplot for each family.na.strings = c(“-999”, “-999.0”)